Status and phase

 Full description

-In the event that the stage gate for phase 2B is reached from data in this phase 2A study, then phase 2B will assess the longer-term efficacy and safety of varoglutamstat in a larger study group, using the highest dose selected in phase 2A.
-In phase 2B, a composite cognitive and functional measure as well as PD biomarkers will be used to evaluate efficacy during the extended treatment period.
+In addition, at the end of Phase 2A (after 24 weeks) an interim analysis for futility will be conducted evaluating both cognitive function (ADNI Battery Composite score) and pharmacodynamics changes on electroencephalogram (EEG) spectral analysis (EEG theta power) to inform a stage-gate decision on whether to proceed with Phase 2B (72 weeks).
+If the Phase 2A study meets the predefined criteria to proceed to Phase 2B, then Phase 2B will assess the longer-term efficacy and safety of varoglutamstat in a larger study group, using the dose level determined during Phase 2A.
+In Phase 2B, a composite cognitive and functional measure as well as PD biomarkers will be used to evaluate efficacy during the extended treatment period.

 Enrollment